PICode-Team/PICode/README.md

 ---

-If you want contribute our projcect, please read it [contribute](https://github.com/PICode-Team/PICode/blob/develop/contribute.md)
+If you want contribute our projcect, please read it!

+[contribute](https://github.com/PICode-Team/PICode/blob/develop/contribute.md)

 ## LICENSE